michellel7435/sep10-freedom-project/blog/entry03.md

 and more efficient tools (ex.
 AI) on sight.
 Along with a website, there should also be **an app that has visuals of the brain with the [common problems](https://www.healthline.com/health/brain-disorders)**.
 This app would be really informative as well telling you what you should do and what you should not do.

 ## Engineering Design Process (EDP)
+Currently, I am in the engineering design process's third stage stage, where brainstorming possible solutions is the process.
+I intend to find the solutions to curing brain problems such as brain cancer.
+WIth this I needed to find tools from present day and future innovation that can be more efficient to being the solution to curing brain problems.

 ## Skills